MSRConnections/Azure-training-course/Day 1/3. HOL Windows Azure Virtual Machines/HOL.md

 	_Set Disk Property_

 1. The operation might take a couple of moments.
-After that, you should see your disk attached on the VM dashboard in the portal (note that the disk count might need a reload to update):
+After that, you should see your disk attached on the VM Dashboard in the portal (note that the disk count might need a reload to update):

 	![Attached New Disk](images/disk-attach-empty-disk-to-windows-attached.png)